High School Overview

 - provide tutoring, small group support classes in core academic areas, and field trip opportunities to enrich learning experiences

 High school students and their parent/guardians are expected to meet with their Educational Consultants weekly when school is in session.
-All high school students are offered support from highly qualified teachers and content area specialists to ensure that they are reaching their full potential.

 Students can choose from a variety of curriculum choices to meet their learning goals.
 Greater San Diego Academy has both textbook and online curriculum options that can be personalized to meet the unique needs of each learner.
 Consultants will work with students and their home teachers to choose the curriculum options that are best for each learner.
 Students and their home teachers will work closely with the educational consultants to create monthly and weekly personalized learning plans that clearly outline course goals and assignments that must be completed to stay on track for course completion.